kamalbuilds/xchain-bts-investments-management/docs/how-it-works/investment-categories.md

 - **Scoring & Normalization**: Each parameter is normalized to a 0-1 scale to account for different magnitudes.
 Higher scores lean towards more conservative investments.
 - **Category Assignment**: Based on the computed score, BTSs are grouped into one of three categories: Conservative, Moderate, or Degen.

-This approach ensures a balanced and data-driven way to group BTS tokens according to investor profiles.